Discovery of giant radio sources from TGSS ADR 1: radio, optical, and infrared properties: Results

+\end{scriptsize} where $L_{H\alpha}$ is the luminosity of the H$\alpha$ and FWHM is the full width half maxima of $H_{\alpha}$ line.

-The dispersion was available for 19 GRGs of the current paper which are hosted by elliptical galaxies.
-The range of masses of central black holes is ($\sim 2.5\times10^{8}-2.1\times10^{10}M_{\odot}$).
-For 3/19 GRGs (J1255+2507, J1315+1830, J1341+0414), the mass of the central black hole is high.
+Among the GRGs reported in the current paper, the dispersion measurement was available for 16 sources that are hosted by elliptical galaxies.
+We calculate the upper limit of mass of the host SMBHs of these galaxies, a summary of which is presented in Table \ref{tab:GRG-optical}.
+The range of masses of central black holes is $\sim 1.5\times10^{7}-2.1\times10^{10}M_{\odot}$.
+Two of our 18 GRGs (J1255+2507, J1315+1831) hosted by SMBH with mass more than $10^{10}M_{\odot}$.
 One GRG (J1512+4541) has a black hole mass below $10^{9}M_{\odot}$.
-Still, it remains a mystery how the long-scale radio jets and lobes are evolved to their current tremendous sizes.
-It is seen that the megaparsec linear size scale of radio sources are mostly hosted by illuminated elliptical galaxies but for a small number of giant radio sources, the host galaxies are spiralled \citep{Ho11, Ba14}.
-It is assumed that GRG hosts have super-massive black holes of masses $\sim10^{8}-10^{9}M_{\odot}$ in their galactic cores which are accountable for strengthening their long-scale radio jets and lobes \citep{Be84}.
+It is seen that the megaparsec linear size scale of radio sources is mostly hosted by illuminated elliptical galaxies but for a small number of GRSs, the host galaxies are spiral \citep{Ho11, Ba14}.
+It is generally believed that GRG hosts have super-massive black holes of masses $\sim10^{8}-10^{9}M_{\odot}$ in their galactic cores which are accountable for strengthening their long-scale radio jets and lobes \citep{Be84}.